01 Feb Top 5 Portable Digital Pianos Under $1000 – REVIEW | LOWER PRICE

 This is because Yamaha uses the same entry level key action in the P-125 for all their digital pianos under $1200 and although that key action is overall pretty good, it just has too much resistance and a springy sort of key movement for me personally, although for other people it could be just fine.
 But as far as “piano-like” key actions go, this P125 GHS key action is not anywhere close to the Kawai and Casio’s as far as I am concerned.

-However, I do like some of the acoustic piano tones in the P-125 and the speaker system is fairly powerful and projects those sounds pretty well and even a bit better than the Kawai ES110.
+However, I do like some of the acoustic piano tones in the P-125 and the speaker system is fairly powerful and projects those sounds pretty well like the Kawai ES120.
 With regard to piano sound projection, the Yamaha sounds very good through its internal 4-speaker, 14 watt system.
 However, when you use the 3D surround sound technology in the Casio PXS series, or the outstanding internal sound system of the Korg XE20, then the Casio and Korg are out in front in terms of how the sound projects through their internal speaker systems and the added clarity and resonance that they offer.

 As for other nice features in the Yamaha P-125, it has 24 instrument sounds including 4 acoustic piano tones, it can split two sounds on the keyboard, it can layer/mix any two sounds together, it has 192 notes of polyphony which is the same as the Casio and Kawai, it has reverb/echo effects, a 2-track 1-song MIDI recorder, a built-in digital metronome, and has a transpose feature.